Post-bariatric Surgery Diet Resources and Guidelines

 - Drink at least 6 to 8 cups (48 to 64 oz.) of fluid per day to prevent dehydration.

 - Stop drinking liquids 15 minutes before meals and wait 30 minutes after meals.

 As you adjust to your new eating habits, try to introduce only one new food at a time in order to rule out any intolerance.
 If a food is not tolerated, go back to the full liquid diet for several days and try to reintroduce that particular food in one week.

 - If you cannot tolerate dairy, try a substitute lactose-free milk, such as Lactaid brand.
-You also can try soymilk fortified with calcium and vitamin D, or try lite soy, lite almond, lite rice, or lite cashew milks.
+You also can try soymilk fortified with calcium and vitamin D, or try lite soy, lite almond, lite rice or lite cashew milk.

 - If you experience heartburn or acid reflux at some stage as well.
 If this occurs, take an antacid.
-Omeprazole, Prilosec, and Nexium (see list of antacid choices) are good choices, but there are several other antacid options available.
+Omeprazole, Prilosec and Nexium are good choices, but there are several other antacid options available.
 Or ask the nurse for recommendations.